Connecticut Homeless Management Information System (CT HMIS) Governance Structure

 Data Security and Privacy

 CT HMIS places a high priority on the security and privacy of the data it collects.
 The system employs robust security measures, including multi-factor authentication, encryption, and regular security audits.
 These measures are in place to protect the personal information of the individuals served by the system.
-The Steering Committee and the CT HMIS Admin work closely to continuously review and enhance these security protocols, ensuring they meet the highest standards.
+The Housing and Homelessness Data Strategy Board (DSB) and the CT HMIS Admin work closely to continuously review and enhance these security protocols, ensuring they meet the highest standards.

 Community Involvement and Continuous Improvement

 Community involvement is a cornerstone of the CT HMIS governance structure.
-The Steering Committee, in collaboration with strategic partners, regularly seeks input from participating agencies and the wider community.
+The Housing and Homelessness Data Strategy Board (DSB), in collaboration with strategic partners, regularly seeks input from participating agencies and the wider community.
 This feedback is critical for refining the system, addressing emerging needs, and ensuring that CT HMIS remains a responsive and effective tool in the fight to end homelessness in Connecticut.